damianlebiedz/projekt-zaliczeniowy-PSI/README.md

 # Sentiment analysis

-This project is created to analyze sentiment of textual data from X (ex.
-Twitter) in days of high volatility on US stock market measured by VIX index.
+This project is created to analyze sentiment of textual data from Reddit r/wallstreetbets threads in days of high volatility on US stock market measured by VIX index.
-It utilizes data science techniques including sentiment analysis with DistilBERT model, word frequency exploration, and data visualization (charts, wordclouds, UMAP).
+It utilizes data science techniques including sentiment analysis with DistilBERT model and data visualization (charts, wordclouds, UMAP).
 The project adheres to Reproducible Research standards and software engineering best practices.

 > [!TIP]